nemonik/hands-on-DevOps/README.md

 # 9. Now the hands-on part

-In this class, you will spin up the following development and toolchain environment.
+In this class, you will spin up a development and toolchain environment.

 **NOTE**

 - This class makes use of **NOTE** sections to call out things that are important to know or to drop a few tidbits.
 Reading these notes may save you some aggravation.
 - This diagrams used in this document are authored in PlantUML.
-I am presently migrating each diagram out into a separate file in [plantuml folder in the root of the project](plantuml) and having GitHub worflow render each as SVG into the [diagrams folder at the root of the project](diagrams) and the updating this document to use the rendered SVG.
-Instructions are provided below how to add the class repository, so you can view the diagrams that aren't yet rendered to SVG.
+Each diagram is authored in a PlantUML domain-specific language (DSL) and can be found in a separate file in the [plantuml folder](plantuml) in the root of the project.
+The class project makes use of [GitHub worflow](.github/worflows/main.yml) to render each file into a scalable vector graphic (SVG) placing each in the [diagrams folder](diagrams) also at the root of the class project.

 ![Deployment Diagram](diagrams/deployment.svg)
 [PlantUML source for this diagram](plantuml/deployment.puml)